demisto/content-docs/docs/integrations/context-standards-mandatory.md

 - contextPath: IP.Address
   description: IP address
   type: String
+- contextPath: IP.Relationships.EntityA
+  description: The source of the relationship.
+  type: string
+- contextPath: IP.Relationships.EntityB
+  description: The destination of the relationship.
+  type: string
+- contextPath: IP.Relationships.Relationship
+  description: The name of the relationship.
+  type: string
+- contextPath: IP.Relationships.EntityAType
+  description: The type of the source of the relationship.
+  type: string
+- contextPath: IP.Relationships.EntityBType
+  description: The type of the destination of the relationship.
+  type: string
 - contextPath: IP.ASN
   description: 'The autonomous system name for the IP address, for example: "AS8948".'
   type: String